-Psychotherapy is an overarching term for a variety of therapy and counseling types.
+Psychotherapy involves therapist-lead interventions for people struggling with unhealthy drug and alcohol use.
+These interventions may take place in small groups or one-on-one with a counselor.
 There are multiple forms of therapy, many of which are very helpful in treating addiction.
 If you seek recovery from alcohol or drug abuse, therapy should play a large role in your treatment program.

 In treatment for drug or alcohol addiction, psychotherapy may be led by:

 The overall goal of therapy is to improve your mental health.

 How Therapy Helps with Drug and Alcohol Addiction